 National Director: Tabani Moyo

 Tabani is responsible for overseeing the administration and programme implementation in line with MISA Zimbabwe’s strategic plan.
-Other key duties include staff supervision and fundraising as well as establishing and maintaining relationships with various organisations, including government.
+Other key duties include staff supervision and fundraising as well as establishing and maintaining relationships with various organisations, including the government.
 The national director is also the organisation’s primary spokesperson.
-Currently Tabani sits on the IFEX (a global network promoting and defending freedom of expression) governing council on behalf of the MISA regional network.
+Currently, Tabani sits on the IFEX (a global network promoting and defending freedom of expression) governing council on behalf of the MISA regional network.

 Finance and Administration Manager: Ophias Kimbini